mooleshacat/minerboot/README.md

 - Enables max GPU power (watts) **
 - Enables max GPU speed (mhz) **
 - Executes the miner bin
-- Monitors & Restarts the miner bin -- *under development*
+- Monitors & Restarts the miner bin
 - Works with any command line miner
-- Easy to understand documentation -- *under development*
+- Easy to understand documentation -- *under development, coming shortly!*

 (*) Only for NVIDIA driver installed using APT package manager<br />
 (**) For supported GPU's only